pie chart

 Power

 This deck has been optimized to be played in a regular 4 player EDH game.
 It purposefully avoids infinite combos but does not limit budget in any way.
 I have tested this deck literally thousands of times and whatever build you see is what I deemed to truly be the most optimal with the currently available card pool.
-If I had to put a number to this deck, I would give it an 6-7 in a playgroup where there is tons of removal, specially mass removal, and 8+ in your average playgroup.
-It can essentially win on turn 5 20% of the time if no one has removal.
+If I had to put a number to this deck, I would give it an 6-7 in a playgroup where there is tons of mass removal, and 8+ in your average playgroup.
+It can reliably win on turn 5-6 if no one has removal.
 I do recommend however practicing and reading the following section thoroughly.

 Strategy